UFC on ABC: Rozenstruik vs. Almeida: Records set

 With 18,712 people in attendance, this event was the highest-attended UFC Fight Night event in the United States in the promotion's history.

 Reported payout

 The following is the reported payout to the fighters as reported to the North Carolina Athletic Commission.
-It is important to note the amounts do not include sponsor money, discretionary bonuses, viewership points or additional earnings.
+The amounts do not include sponsor money, discretionary bonuses, viewership points, or additional earnings.
 The total disclosed payout for the event was $1,878,000.